Meet Our Staff

 Building Healthy, Confident Kids!

-Beth Morphis, Director, Co-Owner
+Beth Morphis, Co-Owner, President

-Kenny Morphis, Head Coach, Co-Owner
+Kenny Morphis, Co-Owner, Head Coach

-Salem’s Customer Service
+Salem’s Administration & Customer Service

-Beth-Anne Brown, Front Office Manager
+Beth-Anne Brown, Business Office Manager

 Originally from Swansboro, NC, Geneva graduated from Swansboro High School where she was Varsity Captain of the cheer squad.
 After her husband spent eleven years in the Navy, they moved to Mocksville and bought their first home.
 In addition to working in the Front Office, Geneva is currently pursuing a BS in Business Administration with a focus in Human Resource Management at Liberty University, with graduation set for next year.
 She has a golden retriever named Ryleigh and two boys, Carson and Logan, who will both be taking classes here at Salem.
 Says Geneva “Salem Gym has been a welcome part of the transition to this part of the state.
 I love the atmosphere and everyone I have met thus far!”